 Mianyang is located in northeast Sichuan province with Gansu as its northern neighbour and Aba Qiang Minority Autonomous Prefecture on its western side.
 It has a population of more than 5 million people living in 2 towns and 6 counties, including Beichuan County (the most severely affected areas in the 12 May 2008 Sichuan earthquake), An County and Zitong County.

-Even before the earthquake, MSI has been serving in Wenchuan County and Mianyang City.
-Within a week of the earthquake, MSI sent in rescue medical teams and set up a command centre as a frontline coordinating point to offer help during the serious aftershocks which followed in May and June.
+MSI has worked in Sichuan for many years.
+When the earthquake occurred, MSI with the support of the government, immediately got involved with earthquake relief and sent in rescue medical teams and set up a command centre as a frontline coordinating point to offer help during the serious aftershocks which followed in May and June.
 Now that the phase of critical earthquake relief work is over, MSI continues to give priority to long-term rehabilitation, reconstruction and development projects.

 Xichang is the capital of and gateway to Liangshan Prefecture, located in Southwest Sichuan Province.
 The prefecture is comprised of 16 counties and has a population of more than 4.5 million.
 Many of them come from more than 10 minority groups such as the Yi, Tibetan, Hui, Miao, Mongolian, Lisu, Naxi, Bai, Buyi, Zhuang and Dai.
 The Yi minority people make up 43% of the overall population and hence this land is aptly named the Yi Autonomous Prefecture.
 This people group originates from a slave matriarchal society with an intricate caste system, and celebrates several unique festivals such as the Torch Festival and the Yi New Year.